Nursing, BSN - DNP

 State Approvals for Clinical Placements

 Universities offering distance education must abide by the laws of each state in which students are placed for their practicum experience.
-There are several states at this time that may not allow WVU nursing students to participate in a practicum experience and/or have specific placement laws we must abide by.
-Please contact Dr. Martha Summers, MSN/DNP program director by calling 304-293-1773 with any questions about State Authorization for clinical placements.
+There are several states at this time that may not allow WVU nursing students to participate in a practicum experience, and therefore a site placement cannot be guaranteed.

 Students who graduate from WVU Online with the Master of Science in Nursing degree may be prepared for the following careers.
 These are only a few examples of some of the many opportunities that will be open to you with this degree.
 Advanced degrees or certifications may be required for some positions.